Smallibs/pilin/README.md

 ## Executing the program with a dedicated console

-Finally the previous program can be executed with the user defined effect implemented by `console()`.
+Then the previous program can be executed with the user defined effect implemented by `console()`.
+Since all constuctions return suspended functions this execution should be performed thanks to the standard `runBlocking` function.

 ```kotlin
 val handled = program(Continuation.monad<List<String>>()) with console